-- a) provide a standardized approach to identifying, quantifying and reporting cyber exposure - b) enable the development of models for cyber risk that will be applicable to multiple users - c) facilitate risk transfer to reinsurers and other risk partners, and risk sharing between insurers - d) provide a framework for exposure-related dialogues for risk managers, brokers, consultants and analysts.
+- a) Provide a standardized approach to identifying, quantifying, and reporting cyber exposure - b) Enable the development of models for cyber risk that will be applicable to multiple users - c) Facilitate risk transfer to reinsurers and other risk partners and risk sharing between insurers - d) Provide a framework for exposure-related dialogues for risk managers, brokers, consultants, and analysts

 Over the past year, the Cambridge Centre for Risk Studies at the University of Cambridge has worked with a number of insurance industry organizations and many of the leading practitioners writing cyber insurance to develop a cyber insurance exposure data schema.
-The cyber risk research at Centre for Risk Studies is supported by a consortium of insurance companies, corporates, industry organizations, and RMS Inc. This is the third round of public consultation on the schema and we are grateful to the many people who have provided inputs into the development of the schema to date.
+The cyber risk research at Centre for Risk Studies is supported by a consortium of insurance companies, corporates, industry organizations, and RMS, Inc. We are grateful to the many people who have provided inputs into the development of the schema.

-This document sets out the latest version of the schema incorporating the feedback received.
-It sets out the consensus principles for the schema, the structure and the proposed tables and definitions of the components.
-We propose to finalize this process by the end of 2015 and publish the final schema as an open source document in early 2016.
+This document sets out the schema incorporating the feedback received.
+It sets out the consensus principles for the schema, the structure, and the proposed tables and definitions of the components.